dcc6fvo/dnsfogxx/README.md

 etc..
 ```

-Then, you need to define your docker compose file with your requirements.
+Then, you need to define your docker compose file with your requirements (use the docker-compose.yml file from this project as a start).
 In this example we are creating three containers wich one linked with a specific network interface defined before, i.e:

 ```
 services: